H\"older regularity of the $\bar\partial-$equation on the polydisc: Preliminary results

-\end{definition} \begin{remark} Direct estimates of the operator norm of $T$ using Nijenhuis and Woolf's formula suggest that it loses (arbitrarily small) amounts of H\"older regularity.
+then $\bar\partial T[g] = g$. \end{definition} \begin{remark} As mentioned in the introduction, direct estimates of the operator norm of $T$ for $n \geq 2$ using Nijenhuis and Woolf's formula suggest that it loses (arbitrarily small) amounts of H\"older regularity.
 This is due to the fact that the Cauchy integral operators $S_j$ lose H\"older regularity in parameters, as observed in \cite{Tumanov} and \cite{Pan2}.
-It turns out, however, that $T$ does not lose any H\"older regularity. \end{remark} In order to show that the solutions to the $\bar\partial-$equation produced by the operators $H$ and $T$ agree, we require the following lemma.
+However, both Henkin's formula and Nijenhuis and Woolf's formula in fact describe the \textit{same} solution operator.
+That is, $T = H$.
+This is the content of the subsequent lemma.
+Later, we will exploit this relationship to show that $H$ (and therefore $T$) in fact \textit{preserves} H\"older regularity. \end{remark}